Churchome accused of forcing employees to give 10% of wages

 In a King County Superior Court lawsuit filed last week, employee Rachel Kellogg alleges Churchome and its leaders “engaged in a systemic scheme of wage and hour abuse against their employees,” including the requirement that all employees give 10% of their gross earned wages per month as an offering.
 If the organization’s employees didn’t do so, the lawsuit says, they would face pressure, discipline or termination.

 Kellogg, who worked in video and production for Churchome, says she was never informed of this policy until after she was hired in 2019.
-The lawsuit argues the practice violates the state’s Consumer Protection Act, and hour and wages laws.
+The lawsuit argues the practice violates the state’s Consumer Protection Act, and wage and hour laws.

 “Regardless of whether this is a church, or not a church, or a nonprofit or a for-profit corporation, requiring employees to rebate any wages to an employer is an unlawful practice,” said Eric Nusser, one of Kellogg’s attorneys at Seattle’s Terrell Marshall Law Group.